-SENIOR EXECUTIVES Eduardo Navarro Does not directly own shares of E Empresas Copec.
-Jorge Ferrando Does not directly own shares of E Empresas Copec.
-In addition, his senting 0.000% of Empresas Cop Rodrigo Huidobro Directly owns 1,067 shares, represe companies that own the same Co Francisca Riveros Does not directly own shares of E Empresas Copec.
-Sebastián Dittborn Does not directly own shares of E Empresas Copec.
-Marianne Haramoto Does not directly own shares of E Empresas Copec.
-Cristián Palacios Does not directly own shares of E Empresas Copec.
-María Dolores Ugarte Does not directly own shares of E Empresas Copec.
-Ricardo Vargas Directly owns 42 shares, represer own 400 shares representing 0.0 esenting 0.000% of Empresas Copec, and does not participate in company.
+SENIOR EXECUTIVES Eduardo Navarro Beltrán Does not directly own shares of Empresas Copec and does not participate in companies that own Empresas Copec.
+Jorge Ferrando Yáñez Does not directly own shares of Empresas Copec and does not participate in companies that own Empresas Copec.
+In addition, his spouse, Mrs. María Cristina Silva Méndez, owns 2,552 shares, representing 0.000% of Empresas Copec.
+Rodrigo Huidobro Alvarado Directly owns 1,067 shares, representing 0.000% of Empresas Copec, and does not participate in companies that own the same Company.
+Francisca Riveros Novoa Does not directly own shares of Empresas Copec and does not participate in companies that own Empresas Copec.
+Sebastián Dittborn Errázuriz Does not directly own shares of Empresas Copec and does not participate in companies that own Empresas Copec.
+Marianne Haramoto Cabrera Does not directly own shares of Empresas Copec and does not participate in companies that own Empresas Copec.
+Cristián Palacios González Does not directly own shares of Empresas Copec and does not participate in companies that own Empresas Copec.
+María Dolores Ugarte Pérez Does not directly own shares of Empresas Copec and does not participate in companies that own Empresas Copec.
+Ricardo Vargas Bernal Directly owns 42 shares, representing 0.000% of Empresas Copec and participates in companies that own 400 shares representing 0.000% of the same Company.